-We depend upon third-party suppliers, including single source suppliers to us and our customers, making us vulnerable to supply problems and price fluctuations.
+We depend upon third-party suppliers, including single source suppliers, making us vulnerable to supply problems and price fluctuations.

-We will rely on third-party suppliers, including single source suppliers, to provide us with certain components of the Aquadex FlexFlow and to provide key components or supplies for use with our products.
-We depend on our suppliers to provide us and our customers with materials in a timely manner that meet our and their quality, quantity and cost requirements.
+We will rely on third-party suppliers, including single source suppliers, to provide us with certain components of the Aquadex FlexFlow system.
+We depend on our suppliers to provide us with materials in a timely manner that meet our quality, quantity and cost requirements.
 The forecasts of demand we use to determine order quantities and lead times for components purchased from outside suppliers may be incorrect.
 Our failure to obtain required components or subassemblies when needed and at a reasonable cost would adversely affect our business.
 These suppliers may encounter problems during manufacturing for a variety of reasons, any of which could delay or impede their ability to meet our demand.
 Any difficulties in locating and hiring third-party manufacturers, or in the ability of third-party manufacturers to supply quantities of our products at the times and in the quantities we need, could have a material adverse effect on our business.